The Topeka School describes a polarized society

 Adam’s family history is similar to that of the character Otis from Sex Education but in a more dramatic and less ironic way.
 It is that of progressive liberal intellectuals coming up against the predominantly white bigotry and violence of The Topeka School.

-Set in the mid-nineties, it is prescient in the way it describes a polarization of American society, accompanied by violence and degradation of language and communication that is now commonplace under the presidency of Donald Trump.
+Set in the mid-nineties, it is prescient in the way it describes a polarization of American society, accompanied by violence and degradation of language and communication that was commonplace under the presidency of Donald Trump.

 Education to love

 Language, for Lerner, can express both hate and love.
 This last one must be educated.
 “Love is a school and the school teaches one how to speak but also how to listen to others”, he says in an interview.
 And language can be a form of estrangement: it expresses a split, even a collapse, like the one that happens at the rhetoric competitions in which Adam is a champion.
 There, the form and speed of enunciation are more important than the content.
 In The Topeka School, a derailment of language coexists with the utopian proposition that dialogue and art can make the “impossible thinkable and the unknowable felt”.